PatrickSannes/HomeyVariableDebugger/README.md

 This application is written to make debugging homey variables easy.

+To get started:
+- In the app.config change the Address value to your pc's address
+- Allow the application trough the firewall

-The application listens on port 8090 (or an other one configurable in app.config).
-It expects a json post on the root URL with the following structure:
+Send a json post on the root URL with the following structure:

 {"Key":"Variable 1", "Value":"This is a variable"}